neomosotho/NEOMOS378_BCL2401_GroupA_Neo_Mosotho_DJS05/README.md

 State Logging: Log state changes to the console for visibility.

 ## Challenges
 I experienced challenges whereby the state counts were not displaying in the order that they should have.
 But I managed to fix that.
+I added another dispatch for increment in scenario 2.

 ## Running of the code
 So intead of running the code in the live server on the console, I added a file called 'package.json'.
 This file enables me to read my console in the terminal, which is easier and quicker.